darkTemplar/Jetsons/term1/BehavioralCloning/behavioral_cloning_report.md

 5.Model Architecture and Training Strategy

 I started by using the Nvidia self driving CNN (as shown below) used to predict steering angles as my base network.
 This was implemented using Keras (TensorFlow backend).
+I added ReLu activation to the convolutional layers to introduce non-linearity into the model.

 ![Nvidia CNN][image1]